Rico Blanco: Rivermaya semi reunion

 On September 14, 2021, Blanco released his newest single, a reimagined version of "Pinoy Ako" entitled "Pinoy Tayo" for Pinoy Big Brother: Kumunity Season 10, the 10th season of the Philippine reality show Pinoy Big Brother. and a music video was released on February 7, 2022.

-In 2024, Blanco created the musical score, which was inspired by electronic music and the The Chemical Brothers single "Elektrobank", of the film Sunshine, starring his former partner Maris Racal.
+In 2024, Blanco created the musical score, which was inspired by electronic music and The Chemical Brothers single "Elektrobank", of the film Sunshine, starring his former partner Maris Racal.

 On August 1, 2025, Blanco released his first original single, "Paalam", after his re-recorded single "Kisapmata" was released on July 19, 2024.